GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 There are a few ways to load a profile into RGP.

-1) Use the “File/Open profile” pull down menu item, or the “File/Recent profiles” pull down menu item.
+1) Use the "File/Open profile" pull down menu item, or the "File/Recent profiles" pull down menu item.

 .. image:: media_rgp/rgp_file_load.png

 .. image:: media_rgp/rgp_file_recent.png

-2) Go to the “Welcome” view and click on the “Open a Radeon GPU Profile…” link.
+2) Go to the "Welcome" view and click on the "Open a Radeon GPU Profile…" link.

-3) Go to the “Welcome” view and click on a profile that you have previously loaded in the Recent list.
+3) Go to the "Welcome" view and click on a profile that you have previously loaded in the Recent list.

 .. image:: media_rgp/rgp_welcome.png